AshampooSystems/boden/docs/docs/guides/fundamentals/properties.md

 int age = person->age;
 ```

-Writing to a member of a non-primitive type inside a property is not
+Writing to a member of a non-primitive type inside a property is not supported since property getters return copies of the property's value:
-supported:

 ```c++
 using namespace bdn;